Exceptions and File Handling¶

 - [3]:

-will convert the entire filename to lowercase; on UNIX-compatible systems, it will return the filename unchanged.- [5]:
+normcaseis a useful little function that compensates for case-insensitive operation systems that think thatmahadeva.mp3andmahadeva.MP3are the same file.
+For instance, on Windows and Mac OS,normcasewill convert the entire filename to lowercase; on UNIX-compatible systems, it will return the filename unchanged.- [5]:

 - Iterating through the normalized list with

-to split each filename into name and extension. - For each file, you see if the extension is in the list of file extensions you care about (
+fagain, you useos.path.splitext(f)to split each filename into name and extension. - For each file, you see if the extension is in the list of file extensions you care about (

-, which was passed to thelistDirectory
+fileExtList, which was passed to thelistDirectoryfunction).

 - Iterating through the normalized list with